It’s been a little, while am I right? It feels redundant to say but this year has changed our lives forever.

 Hotel Transylvania 3 features our favorite monster gang as they take their families on a getaway for a little R&R. The only problem is, their whole vacation is an elaborate plot by an evil human and his granddaughter, who hate all monsters for basically no reason.
 The cruise sails the group right into the Bermuda Triangle and the hands of a giant sea monster controlled by the insidious humans who want to destroy them all.
 The day is only saved when one of the indivuals exercising control and violence over the monsters, realizes the error of their ways.

-The film’s villain is an egotistical, hypocritical human whose views on monsters echo of racism.
+Talking Points: The film’s villain is an egotistical, hypocritical human whose views on monsters echo of racism.
 His delusional persona is capped off by the fact that, despite his hatred for monsters, his quest to destroy them has inadvertently turned him into one.
 Lots to unpack there.
+Sample Questions: Do we know anyone like that in real life, who dislikes people for no reason?
+Has anyone ever treated you badly for no reason?
+How did it make us feel?
+How do we think this makes others feel?
+Why do we think Vanhelsing wants to hurt the monsters?

 The Activity